B97/Salary_Prediciton_Task/README.md

 # Salary_Prediciton_Task

-(Remark: if some outputs cells are not visible in the notebook, please refer to the googlecolab link)
+(Remark: if some outputs cells are not visible in the notebook, please refer to the google colab link: https://colab.research.google.com/github/B97/Salary_Prediciton_Task/blob/main/ML_model.ipynb)

 Based on a survey data asking professionals about their salaries, we want to build a Supervised ML model that can predict a candidate's salary based on the following features: Gender, Age, Years of Experience, Country and Job Title.